jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/v0.2.0/scheme.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>UserAndPasswordHash is a SHA256 hash made from user and password</p>
+<p>UserAndPasswordHash is a SHA256 hash made from the username and password</p>
 </td>
 </tr>
 <tr>